bassam-h20/custom-string-class/README.md

 * For this task, a template class was implemented to help manage reference counting for some data.
 It holds a pointer to the object of type X, and keeps count of the number of references to that object.
 This reference counting class is made to work with any class.

-* To test the implementation, three tests in total were put in place. two for the my_string class (one of them using the assignment operator), and one for int class, as shown here:
+* To test the implementation, four tests in total were put in place. two for the my_string class (one of them using the assignment operator), and two for int class (one of them using the assignment operator), as shown here:
 ```cpp
 reference_count<my_string> s(new my_string("Hello"));
     s.print();